Go to the Nature Institute’s home page

 This splicing involves much more than a minor stitch or two.
 The large human dystrophin gene (whose malfunction is related to some forms of muscular dystrophy) is said to require 16 hours for its transcription from DNA into RNA.
 Of this time, 15 hours and 54 minutes is required for transcripton of the non-protein-coding RNA sequences that will have to be spliced out of the RNA in order to obtain a mature messenger RNA.
 That may be a somewhat extreme case, but it remains true that the sequences to be discarded are “commonly orders of magnitude longer” than the remaining portions fit for the synthesis of protein (Papasaikas and Valcárcel 2016).

-But the most dramatic transformation involves the sequences remaining after removal of the non-protein-related (“noncoding”) content.
-The splicing activity can often select from among these sequences in differing ways, thereby determining which functional portions of the precursor molecule will be included in the mature mRNA.
+But perhaps the most dramatic transformation involves the sequence remaining after removal of the non-protein-related (“noncoding”) content.
+The splicing activity can often select from among the parts of this sequence in differing ways, thereby determining which protein-coding portions of the precursor molecule will be included in the mature mRNA.
 The protein eventually resulting will vary depending on these alternative splicing decisions.
-(The protein variations are referred to as isoforms.)
+(The variations of a protein are referred to as isoforms.)

-Over 90 percent of mammalian genes are thought to be alternatively spliced, contributing greatly to physiological complexity.
+The mRNAs generated from over 90 percent of mammalian genes are thought to be alternatively spliced, contributing greatly to physiological complexity (Gehring and Roignant 2021).
 According to one paper, “As cells differentiate and respond to stimuli in the human body, over one million different proteins are likely to be produced from less than 25,000 genes” (de Almeida and Carmo-Fonseca 2012).

 Further, “even relatively modest changes in alternative splicing can have dramatic consequences, including altered cellular responses, cell death, and uncontrolled proliferation that can lead to disease” (Luco and Misteli 2011).
 The title of one technical paper makes the point vividly: “Cell Death or Survival Promoted by Alternative Isoforms of [the protein] ErbB4”.